JPRijstenbil/Droptomaat/README.md

 ## What:
 Device to ratio candy for 7 days in the week.

-- Contains 7 pockets
-- Fill it up on monday (let someone else do it) & lock
+- Fill 7 pockets on Monday & lock (let someone else do it)
-- At midnight a new pocket becomes available
+- At 02:00 midnight a new pocket becomes available

 ## How:
 - Printed housing which houses a wheel with 7 pockets.